urbancamo/urbancamo.github.io/adif-transformer.md

 ### Drawing the QSO

 ADIF Transformer uses a simple propagation visualization technique based on an ideal antenna.
 For HF signals this gives an idea of the minimum number of hops your QSO would have needed to reach the target station.

-## Introduction
+## About ADIF

 Virtually all Ham Radio Logging programs have the ability to produce ADIF files.
 ADIF stands for _Amateur Radio Interchange Format_ and was designed to allow logging applications to export and import contacts without loosing any information.
 As such it supports a large number of fields designed to capture every aspect of a QSO.

 If your logging program is connected to [QRZ.COM](https://qrz.com) and you have an XML Subscription membership then you may find that details are automatically pulled from QRZ.COM about the other station and added to your contact.
 These will be exported by the logging program in ADIF.

 However, if you use a program such as Fast Log Entry, or your logging program isn't connected to QRZ.COM or you don't have an XML subscription then the data that you enter as part of the QSO log will be the  total information available in the ADIF export.

 The ADIF Transformer gives you the opportunity to add information about the station you have worked both from QRZ.com, activity references and using specially-formatted name/value pairs in the comments field, where your logging program doesn't have the ability to add data directly.

 This works really well for Fast Log Entry, where only the SOTA reference, WWFF reference or 6 character Maidenhead locator can be specified for the contacted station.

 ### Activities
 The ADIF Transformer knows about _activities_.
 The term _Activity_ is used to describe a special activity that you or the the contacted station are participating in.
 For example: Summits on the Air or Parks on the Air.
 For each activity the ADIF Transformer loads the database of activity references.
 The totals are currently:

 - 28,229 Parks on the Air
 - 330 Wainwrights on the Air